 A Prime subscription costs £79.99 / US$119 a year which means Prime Music can cost as little as £6.67 / $9.92 per month.
 And if you want to add a Family Music Unlimited account to your Prime subscription, you can pay £149 / $149 per year which equates to £12.42 / $12.42.

 - Get a free trial of Amazon Prime here.

 The main limitation of the Individual plan is that members of a household all have to share the same playlists and library.
 If you want your own 'account' which contains only the music and playlists you like, then you'll need a Family plan which costs £14.99 / $14.99 per month.

-There's one final option: you can subscribe to Music Unlimited on a single Amazon Echo device, and this costs just £3.99 / $3.99 per month.
+The outlier is the option to get Music Unlimited on a single Amazon Echo device for £3.99 / $3.99 per month.
 That's great if you only have one Echo, or only one through which you usually listen to music.
-But you won't be able to access the full library on any other Echos you own, nor play those tracks using the Echo's multiroom audio feature.
+But you won't be able to listen to the full library of 50 million songs on any other Echos you own, nor play those tracks using the Echo's multiroom audio feature.